History of Andrew McCutchen in Timeline

 On April 26, 2016, Andrew McCutchen hit three home runs in a single game against the Colorado Rockies for the second time in his career.

-On November 27, 2017, Andrew McCutchen and his wife announced the birth of their first child, a son named Steel.
+On November 27, 2017, Andrew McCutchen and his wife, Maria, announced the birth of their first child, a son named Steel.

-In 2017, Andrew McCutchen helped Team USA win their first gold medal in the World Baseball Classic.
+In 2017, Andrew McCutchen helped Team USA win their first gold medal in the World Baseball Classic (WBC) tournament.

-On December 12, 2018, Andrew McCutchen signed a three-year contract with the Philadelphia Phillies worth $50 million.
+On December 12, 2018, Andrew McCutchen signed a three-year contract with the Philadelphia Phillies worth $50 million, including a club option for 2022.

-On June 3, 2019, Andrew McCutchen suffered a knee injury while running the bases against the San Diego Padres.
+On June 3, 2019, Andrew McCutchen suffered a knee injury while running the bases against the San Diego Padres and was later ruled out for the remainder of the season after an MRI revealed a torn ACL.

-In May 2020, Andrew McCutchen created his alter ego, "Uncle Larry," after Fox Philadelphia sports anchor Howard Eskin mistook him for Lawrence McCutcheon.
-McCutchen later appeared as Uncle Larry on MLB Network's Intentional Talk.
+In May 2020, Andrew McCutchen debuted his alter ego, "Uncle Larry," on MLB Network's Intentional Talk.
+This persona was created after Fox Philadelphia sports anchor Howard Eskin mistook McCutchen for Lawrence McCutcheon.
+During the appearance, McCutchen sported sunglasses, a wig, and a partially unbuttoned jersey.

 Loading Video...

-In May 2021, Andrew McCutchen provided voice acting for an episode of the Disney Junior television show Puppy Dog Pals, voicing a cool, card-playing dog.
+In May 2021, Andrew McCutchen provided voice acting for an episode of the Disney Junior television show Puppy Dog Pals.
+He voiced "a cool, card-playing dog" who assists the main characters in finding an autographed baseball card of their favorite player, who was voiced by Mookie Betts.

 Loading Video...

-On October 25, 2021, Andrew McCutchen and his wife announced the birth of their first daughter, Avé, on Instagram.
+On October 25, 2021, Andrew McCutchen and his wife Maria welcomed their first daughter, Avé.

 2021: Uncle Larry Merchandise